FLucena/prospr-library/README.md

-# PROSPR Financial Planning System
+# PROSPR Financial Planning Library

-A Google Apps Script that automatically analyzes budget data and generates a compact report.
+A Google Apps Script library that automatically analyzes budget data and generates compact reports.

 ## What It Does